Kitfox Games

 Kitfox Games is an indie game development studio based in Montreal, Canada.
 It was co-founded by Tanya X. Short, Jongwoo Kim, Xin Ran Liu, and Mike Ditchburn in June 2013.

 History

-According to Short, the founders never worked together before and knew each other as semi-acquaintances at local independent developer meetup in Montreal.
-After forming a studio, the team participated in a game jam in which they created and submitted their jam entry Sculptorgeist which became a winning finalist.
-Kitfox Games began development of their first game Shattered Planet as a procedural death labyrinth game.
+According to Short, the founders never worked together before and knew each other as semi-acquaintances at a local independent developer meetup in Montreal.
+After forming a studio, the team participated in a game jam in which they created and submitted their jam entry Sculptorgeist, which became a winning finalist.
+Kitfox Games began development of their first game, Shattered Planet, as a procedural death labyrinth game.
 Shattered Planet was released on iOS and later Android, Microsoft Windows, and MacOS in 2014.

-As of 2019, the studio had eight employees.

 In March 2019, Kitfox Games partnered with Bay 12 Games to be its publisher for the Steam and itch.io version of Dwarf Fortress.
 According to a frequently asked questions post, Kitfox Games would manage its relationship with Steam and contractors while Bay 12 Games co-creator Tarn Adams would handle the technical side of the game.

+As of 2024, their website lists 14 developers, 12 employees and two of the original co-founders – Tanya X. Short and Xin Ran Liu.